gombosc/hello-world/README.md

 Day 2
 Okay, I'm frustrated now

-Day three, think I've got the hang of this (didn't got that much time to look into it that's why it takes so much) Hope it works...
+Day three, think I've got the hang of this (didn't got that much time to look into it that's why it takes so much) /n \n Hope it works... /n \n

+Wow!
+It finally works...